 There are no exposures to other foreign countries which are not recorded on the statement of financial position.

-1Other foreign currency exposures included in the table above (due from other banks) relates mainly to exposures to the European Union euro: N\$99.5 million (2016: N\$115.7 million) and Botswana pula: N\$1.1 million (2016: N\$135.2 million).
+1Other foreign currency exposures relate mainly to exposures to the European Union euro: N\$100.9 million (2017: N\$99.5 million) due from other banks.

 3.2.10 Financial instruments: asset and liability offsetting